ethereum/js-ethereum-cryptography/packages/ethereum-cryptography/README.md

 advantage of the built-in implementations when possible.
 To improve performance in Node, you can install a
 [second package](https://www.npmjs.com/package/ethereum-cryptography-native)
-with native implemantations that will be detected and used by this one.
+with native implementations that will be detected and used by this one.

 The cryptographic primitives included are: